Animega-san/Manga-Reader-1.4-for-Blog/README.md

-# Manga-Reader 1.4 for Blogger
+# Manga Reader 1.4 for Blogger